-Relationships with Group subsidiaries
+Relationships with group subsidiaries

-The Group Board governance framework forms the basis for subsidiary governance frameworks which have been implemented across the Group.
+The Group governance framework forms the basis for subsidiary governance frameworks and has been implemented across the Group.
 The subsidiary (platform) boards follow the same format as the Group Board governance framework.

 A comprehensive delegated authority matrix has been approved by the Board.
 It is regularly reviewed and updated.